 Carabiners: Another piece that no boater can go without.
 These are extremely multifaceted pieces of equipment.
 Carry them to secure your boat to a line while scouting or use it for a z-drag or other rescue scenarios.
 An average of three locking carabiners is carried at all times.

 Pulleys: A must have for almost every serious pin or z-drag scenario.
-With the proper use of pulleys you can reduce the number of people needed to heave a fully submerged craft.
-Usually 2 pulleys is enough, but some scenarios require more creative ideas involving more pulleys.
+With the proper use of pulleys, you can reduce the number of people needed to have a fully submerged craft.
+Usually, 2 pulleys are enough, but some scenarios require more creative ideas involving more pulleys.

 Rescue Soft Goods